Burgundy is one of the most fascinating of the 22 regions in France,

 Flavors and the cuisine

-As Burgundy is a historical crossroads for the north of Europe and the routes to Italy and the Mediterranean coasts, the region has inherited influences from many other cultures and regions.
+As the area is a historical crossroads form the north of Europe to Italy and the Mediterranean coasts, the region has inherited influences from many other cultures and regions.

 Wines which were introduced by the Romans as they progressed northwards along the Rhone valley; and then mastered by the monks at Nuits Saint George, creating famous names like Volany, Pommard, Gevery and Aloxe Corton which are now known throughout the world.